 Kiwi Institute of Training and Education Ltd (KITE) is a New Zealand Qualifications Authority (NZQA) approved Tertiary Education Provider and is a signatory to the Code of Practice for the Pastoral Care of International Students.
-This ensures high quality of education and proper care for students at KITE.
+This ensures high quality of education and proper care for students at KITE is currently a category 2 provider which means that it is confident in its educational performance and its capability in self-assessment.